OBESITY, DEPRESSION, LOSS OF LIBIDO, AND THEIR RELATIONSHIP TO POOR GUT HEALTH

 - KILL STRESS: I get it.
 Getting rid of stress is not as easy as simply wishing it away.
 But remember this.
 Prolonged stress leads to ADRENAL FATIGUE (the older name for Fibromyalgia).
 If you cannot get the stressors in your life under control (family, relationships, job, diet, etc), it will be difficult to deal with the underlying causes of diminished libido.
 By the way, there are lots of studies saying that sex itself is a great stress reliever.
 Think about this treatment cycle for a moment; more sex, less stress, increased libido, more sex, less stress, increased libido.
 I realize it's not that easy, but it is definitely a noble goal.

 - WORK ON THE RELATIONSHIP: I do not claim to be some sort of 'Relationship Sherpa'.
 However, my wife is --- she's a marriage counselor, and some of her wisdom has rubbed off on me (she might sometimes debate this).
-You'll need to communicate well, spend quality time with your spouse (can anyone say "Date Nite"?), along with MANY OTHERS.
+You'll need to communicate well, spend quality time with your spouse (can anyone say "Date Nite"?).
 Remember though that even though the emotional side of diminished libido gets a lot of play, you cannot neglect the physical side and hope to solve your problem(s).

 - CONTROL YOUR BLOOD SUGAR: Let me qualify this statement by saying that many people (both men and women) who are at or near a 'normal' weight, are, metabolically speaking, obese (HERE).
 Virtually everything that is related to health comes back to blood sugar, and whether or not it is being regulated properly --- even if you have not (yet) been told you have DIABETES.
 One of the single most important things that you can do for your sexual health and libido is to deal with UNCONTROLLED BLOOD SUGAR.
 Listen up men.
 Your POT BELLY is FEMINIZING YOU!
 You are not only causing Depression, lethargy, and diminished physical performance, you are essentially castrating / neutering yourself with high blood sugar, high insulin levels, and the subsequent weight gain which, sooner or later, is sure to follow.
 By the way, if you are a woman who is struggling with female issues in general, please take a few minutes to read my piece called BEATING INFERTILITY NATURALLY (it is not just about fertility).
 Oh, and what is the best way to control your blood sugar...............?